March 23, 2016

 A light lunch will be served on our arrival (if you feel like it) and then rest for the afternoon.

-This evening your guide takes you to their favorite local family-owned and operated restaurant just down the hill from the hotel.
+This evening your guide (either James or Jenean Derheim) takes you to their favorite local family-owned and operated restaurant just down the hill from the hotel.

 DAYS 2 and 3:

 - The Coliseum

 - The Pantheon (oldest church in Rome)

 - Trevi Fountain

 - Roman Forum (But you have to be able to walk quite a distance, we might have to skip or shorten this)

 - Dinner part of the room package at the two nights stay outside of Orvieto.